Skarlso/blogsource/content/blog/2022-06-26-hacking-on-capa.md

 ### Understanding IPv6 in relation to AWS

-Next, came understanding how all this fits into the AWS land.

 As always with AWS finding documentation which describes a feature in its completeness is near impossible.
 I found various blog posts, some hints here and there and when you open the EKS console page, there is an announcement at the top that they started supporting IPv6.
 That page contains some information about restrictions and requirements.
 But nothing profound enough to know how to call some APIs or what to set up or how routing works exactly.
+Or what to pass to the VPC.
+Or how to slice subnets not using eksctl and cloudformation.

 Lucky for me, I had some prior knowledge in the area.
 I work at https://weave.works/.
 And at `eksctl` a couple of co-workers of mine already did some research and created some documentations that I was able to follow.
 But ultimately,